Evergreen Conifers

 Tinctured: Taken orally to ease a wet cough

-Drinking pine needle tea, especially during the winter months, provides a simple yet profound way to honor the evergreen’s resilience and boost your immune system.
-The combination of rich vitamin C content in pine needles, along with their volatile aromatics, allow pine needles to be a supportive companion for immune health, particularly during cold and flu seasons.
-Pine needles play a crucial role in promoting respiratory well-being by warming the respiratory system and acting as an expectorant, facilitating the removal of phlegm from the lungs in cases of bronchitis, pneumonia, and general chest colds.
+Drinking pine needle tea during winter is a simple way to support your immune system and honor the evergreen's God-given resilience.
+The combination of rich vitamin C content and aromatic compounds makes pine needles a supportive companion for immune health, particularly during cold and flu seasons.
+Pine needles promote respiratory well-being by warming the respiratory system and acting as an expectorant, helping remove phlegm from the lungs in cases of bronchitis, pneumonia, and chest colds.

 Pine pollen has recently gained recognition as a superfood, noted for its ability to: